-Last year I visited this event in the rural town of Warick by myself and vowed to return again in 2018.
+Last year I visited this event in the rural town of Warwick by myself and vowed to return again in 2018.
 A memo was left on my calendar so as not to miss the date.
-My enjoyment this year was enhanced by the company of my good friend Jocelyn, who was equally impressed with Warick's community spirit and creativity.
+My enjoyment this year was enhanced by the company of my good friend Jocelyn, who was equally impressed with Warwick's community spirit and creativity.
 Having taken an excessive amount of photos last year I was determined to only snap a few this year.
 That determination petered out very quickly as the exhibits were sensational.

 This year's theme was "Dulcet" and I was again amazed at how this theme was so creatively expressed through knitting, crocheting and use of other materials.
 Being a weekday, there was little entertainment and the footpaths were not crowded, allowing a leisurely stroll over 5 hours to view all exhibits.

 The City Hall and main street.

 A warmly wrapped Thomas Joseph Byrnes, the member for Warwick 1896 - 1898.

 Many shops and shop windows were decorated without entering the competition.